 Another CNBC commentator chimed in that this is the same risk premium banks require when a homeowner has a marginal credit history -- the bank looks for more cash in the deal -- a bigger down payment to compensate for the risk of default.

 Banks just need greater reserves to cover their own risk-taking.
-I realize such requirements affect profitability, but it beats more government involvement and added burden to the American taxpayer.
+I realize such requirements affect profitability, but it beats more government involvement.